 What Damages and Losses Can a Medical Malpractice Case Recover?

 Economic damages are quantifiable, objective monetary losses.
-We can rely on past medical bills and future estimates of medical costs to determine your economic losses.
-Economic losses may include:
+We can rely on past medical bills and future estimates of medical costs to determine your total economic losses.
+These economic losses may include:

 - Medical bills